williampiat3/ImprovingPSRemotePlay/README.md

 * port 1194
 * destination: **Raspberry IP**
 * external IP: Leave empty (except if you only want to authorize some specific IPs to connect to your VPN, which could be a good idea if your remote network has a static IP... oh wait it doesn't have one most likely ;) )

 ## Set up the VPN Client

 On the remote computer, you will need the credendentials files that you created during the installation of the openVPN server.
-You will also need a configuration file called `ps_remote.conf` which content has to be customized with the **public IP** line 4 (don't erase 1194 it indicate).
+You will also need a configuration file called `ps_remote.conf` which content has to be customized with the **public IP** line 4 (don't erase 1194 it indicates the port the VPN is using).
 Here is the content.
 ```
 client
 dev tap0